CALL NOW! 210-308-6448

 Do I have to leave my house if my wife wants a divorce?

 You do not have to leave unless the court orders you to do so, however, your spouse could make it very unpleasant for you to stay if they want you to go.
+You should not leave your house until you consult a legal professional.

 How can I protect my assets during a divorce?